Python Coding Instructions

 An IDLE is automatically installed while installing the python.
 If you have python installed on the system then search for it using ‘IDLE’.
-You can use that IDLE for both interactive mode as well as normal mode of executing the python file using command.
+You can use that IDLE for both interactive modes as well as the normal mode of executing the python file using the command.
 For this tutorial, it is suggested to follow the below steps for execution.

 Program execution steps

 - First write the code in notepad or IDE (Initially, it would be better to write the code in notepad if you are new to IDEs)

 - Save the file with .py or .python extension.

 - Run or execute the program (For windows execute the file from command prompt and for linux from terminal)